juliankaroliny/InSecTT_BLE_Channel_Sniff_Dataset/README.md

 For the first sniffer, we use the _HackRF One_ SDR controlled in GNURadio [3].
 Here we perform a simple filtering and Gaussian Frequency Shift Keying (GFSK) demodulation of the I/Q samples of the received signal and separate the individual BLE connections by their access address.
 The corresponding measurements can be found in [dataset_hackrf](dataset_hackrf).

-For the second sniffer we use the _Ubertooth One_ were collect the raw channel measurements using the _ubertooth-dump_ function.
+For the second sniffer, we use the _Ubertooth One_ were we collect the raw channel measurements using the _ubertooth-dump_ function.
 The corresponding measurements can be found in [dataset_ubertooth](dataset_ubertooth).

 <p align="center">